Holographic Batteries

 The divergent expansion at $x=0$ suggests that the tidal forces between neighbouring horizon generators diverges at this point.
 However, since the future-directed generators emerge from this point, this singularity is always in their far past.
 If we instead consider the geodesics of infalling observers, then we find no infinite tidal forces are felt for such neighbouring geodesics, even near $x=0$, hence these solutions do not contain any physical singularities. \paragraph*{Detuning the temperatures.} One may wonder whether this property of the past boundary of the future horizon of the holographic batteries lying deep in the bulk is generic or simply a product of the symmetry of the set-up.
-More concretely, we ask: if we instead take the temperatures of the boundary BTZ black hole horizons to be slightly unequal, does cause this past boundary to jump to the hotter boundary horizon?
 To investigate this, we detune the temperatures by adding a non-trivial profile to the $g_{tt}$ component of the boundary geometry:

 so that the ratio between the temperatures of the two boundary horizons is $(1+\beta) / (1-\beta)$.
 The \textit{detuned holographic batteries} are the bulk duals to the CFT on this background, still under the influence of an additional chemical potential, given by (\ref{eq:chemical}).
 The method to find the detuned solutions is almost identical to the previous, tuned case, with the \textit{Ansatz} only slightly modified to accommodate for the non-trivial $h(x)$ profile.
 Note, one can recover the tuned holographic batteries by taking $\beta = 0$.